Wake County, North Carolina: Higher education

 Wake County is home to eight institutions of higher learning.
 They include Meredith College, North Carolina State University, Campbell University's Norman Adrian Wiggins School of Law, Peace College, Saint Augustine's College, Shaw University, Southeastern Baptist Theological Seminary and Wake Technical Community College.

 The State Library of North Carolina is an institution which serves North Carolina libraries, state government employees, genealogists, and the citizens of North Carolina.
 There are two locations in Raleigh.

 Primary and secondary education

 Public education in Wake County is administered by the Wake County Public School System, the 15th largest public school district in the country with over 155,000 students.
 There are 27 high schools, 33 middle schools, 104 elementary schools, and eight specialized schools.
 In addition, nine charter schools and 31 private schools are located in the county.

 Libraries

 The Wake County Public Library system operates 22 branches throughout the county.
 There are 11 facilities in Raleigh.
 Cary and Apex each have two facilities.
 Holly Springs, Fuquay-Varina, Garner, Wake Forest, Zebulon, Knightdale and Wendell each have one library facility.
 The Wake County library system keeps books, periodicals, and audio books and has recently expanded the selection to include downloadable e-books.

+Healthcare

+Wake County is served by three healthcare systems: WakeMed Health & Hospitals, UNC Rex Healthcare, and Duke Raleigh Hospital.

+In addition to WakeMed's Raleigh main campus, the system operates two community hospitals, a rehabilitation hospital, a mental health hospital and four outpatient "healthplexes" with full-service ERs in the county.